mcuntz/pyeee/README.rst

 -----------

 **pyeee** is a Python library for performing parameter screening of computational models.
-It uses the extension of Morris' method of Elementary Effects of so-called Efficient or Sequential Elementary Effects published by
+It uses Morris' method of Elementary Effects and its extension, the so-called Efficient or Sequential Elementary Effects published by

 Cuntz, Mai `et al.` (2015) Computationally inexpensive identification of noninformative model parameters by sequential screening,